kyletolle/the-mechanism-collection/index.md

 The film of vegetation occasionally burst through by the fingers of the energetic crust.
 The grass and trees smother Her surface, while her fingers thrust upward.

+Her spine shall burst forth from the forests, her fingers pry loose from the plains, her skin slough off our cities.

 #TODO: How she's reacting so far
 Her surface has stretched, bent, contorted to stop the spread of the grasses,